vavilen84/hugo_blog/content/golang/2021/01/go_concurrency_patterns.en.md

 Q: How do we avoid discarding results from slow servers?

 A: Replicate the servers.
-Sed requests to multiple replicas, and use the first response.
+Send requests to multiple replicas, and use the first response.

 ```